-When installed, the Device IP Configuration Utility is available through the Windows Start menu options.
+When installed, the Device IP Configuration Wizard is available through the Windows Start menu options.

-How to Export Configuration Settings Retrieving and Exporting the .ini File
+How to Export Configuration Settings

+Retrieving and Exporting the .ini File

-Summary of the procedure
+Summary of the Procedure

-A Super User/Administrator can retrieve the .ini file of a Rack PDU and export it to another Rack PDU or to multiple Rack PDUs.
+A Super User/Administrator can retrieve the .ini file of a device and export it to another device or to multiple devices.
 The steps are below; see details in the sections following.

-- 1. Configure a Rack PDU with the desired settings and export them. - 2.
-Retrieve the .ini file from that Rack PDU. - 3.
-Customize the file to change the TCP/IP settings at least. - Use a file transfer protocol supported by the Rack PDU to transfer a copy to one or more other Rack PDUs.
-For a transfer to multiple Rack PDUs, use an FTP or SCP script or the .ini file utility.
+- 1. Configure a device with the desired settings and export them. - 2.
+Retrieve the .ini file from that device. - 3.
+Customize the file to change the TCP/IP settings at least. - Use a file transfer protocol supported by the device to transfer a copy to one or more other devices.
+For a transfer to multiple devices, use and FTP or SCP script or the .ini file utility.

 NOTE: FTP is disabled by default.
-See "FTP Server" on page 145 to enable FTP.

-Each receiving Rack PDU uses the file to reconfigure its own settings and then deletes it.
+Each receiving device uses the file to reconfigure its own settings and then deletes it.

-NOTE: Managing Users via the config.ini: Users are no longer managed via the config.ini in any form.
-Users are now managed via a separate file with the .csf extension.
-See additional information in the Frequently Asked Questions (FAQs).
-Go to www.apc.com, select your country from the drop-down list, select Support > Resources and Tools > FAQs, and search for article ID FA176542.
+NOTE: Managing Users via the config.ini - Users are no longer managed via the config.ini in any form.
+Users are now managed via a separate file with the . csf extension. www.apc.com.

-Contents of the .ini file
+Contents of the .ini File

-The config.ini file you retrieve from a Rack PDU contains the following:
+The config.ini file you retrieve from a device contains the following:

 - Section headings and keywords (only those supported for the particular device from which you retrieve the file): Section headings are category names enclosed in brackets ([]).
-Keywords, under each section heading, are labels describing specific Rack PDU settings.
-Each keyword is followed by an equals sign and a value (either the default or a configured value). - The override keyword: With its default value, this keyword prevents the exporting of one or more keywords and their device-specific values.
-For example, in the [NetworkTCP/IP] section, the default value for override (the MAC address of the Rack PDU) blocks the exporting of values for the SystemIP, SubnetMask, DefaultGateway, and BootMode.
+Keywords, under each section heading, are labels describing specific device settings.
+Each keyword is followed by an equal sign and a value (either the default or a configured value). - The Override keyword: With its default value, this keyword prevents the exporting of one or more keywords and their device-specific values.
+For example, in the [NetworkTCP/IP] section, the default value for Override (the MAC address of the device) blocks the exporting of values for the SystemIP, SubnetMask, DefaultGateway, and BootMode.

-ini and Network Port Sharing.
+.ini and Network Port Sharing

-The .ini configuration utility is able to get and set values for all Rack PDUs in a group.
+The .ini configuration utility is able to get and set values for all devices in a group.
 In order to be backwards compatible, the host Rack PDU will always be designated as first, "PDU\A".
-Any guest Rack PDUs are then designated "PDU\B", "PDU\C", and "PDU\D" based on their Display ID in ascending order.
+Any guest Rack PDUs are then designated "PDU\ B", "PDU\C", and "PDU\D" based on their Display ID in ascending order up to PDU\Z. After that, further PDUs are designated PDU\AA, up to PDU\FF.
 Therefore, "PDU\A" will not necessarily correlate to Display ID 1, and so on.